ISO 9001 Certificate

-Health & SafetyRidley Terminals Inc.’s Health and Safety Management System is designed to meet the OHSAS – 18001 standard.
+Health & SafetyRidley Terminals Inc.’s Health and Safety Management System is designed to exceed the OHSAS – 18001 standard.
 The system requires the company to determine priorities, set objectives and measure compliance with regulations.
 Priorities are systematically assigned based on risk.
 Our goal is to lower the risk of incidents and accidents, demonstrate due diligence and continually try to improve our safety performance.
 In June 2011, the Company had its Health and Safety Management System audited by QMI.
 Ridley Terminals met all of the requirements of the OHSAS 18001 standard and was certified, making Ridley Terminals Inc. one of a “handful” of companies, world-wide, to be certified in all three management systems – ISO 9001, ISO 14001 and OHSAS 18001.

 The EnvironmentThere are only minor environmental risks facing the company.
 These risks are identified and listed, and the company strives for continuous improvement in its environmental performance by seeking ways to reduce the risks associated with these items.
 Ridley Terminals Inc. successfully completed a compliance audit of its Environmental Management System, ISO 14001, in June 2011.

 Increased global competition has led to more stringent customer expectations with regard to quality.
 To remain competitive and to maintain good economic performance, Ridley Terminals Inc. employs an effective quality management system that focuses on continual improvement in quality and increased customer satisfaction.
 In 2002, Ridley Terminals Inc. revised its ISO 9002 Quality Management System to meet the requirements of ISO 9001.

-In June 2011, the external ISO auditor reviewed our system and the company was successfully re-certified to the new standard.Health, Safety, Environment and Quality Policy
+In June 2018, the external ISO auditor reviewed our system and the company was successfully re-certified to the new standard.Health, Safety, Environment and Quality Policy